The rise and fall of Islamic State in Iraq and Syria: A brief timeline

 In August 2014, US warplanes strike IS positions in northern Iraq.

 Washington then forms a coalition of more than 70 countries to fight the group in both Iraq and Syria, deploying 5,000 soldiers.

-The air strikes begin to stop IS's momentum, helping the Syrian Kurdish YPG militia turn the fighters back from Kobani on the border with Turkey.
+Air strikes begin to stop IS's momentum, helping the Syrian Kurdish YPG militia to repel IS's assault on Kobane at the border with Turkey.

 2015 - Militants in Paris attack a satirical newspaper and a kosher supermarket, the bloody start to a wave of attacks that IS claims responsibility for around the world.
 Fighters in Libya behead Christians and pledge allegiance to IS, followed by groups in other countries, but they stay operationally independent.

 In May, IS takes Ramadi in Iraq and the ancient desert town of Palmyra in Syria, but by the end of the year it is on the back foot in both countries.

 2016 - Iraq takes back Fallujah in June, the first town IS had captured during its initial blaze of success.
 In August the SDF, spearheaded by the Kurdish YPG, takes Manbij in Syria.

 Alarmed by the Kurdish advances near its own frontier, Turkey launches an offensive into Syria against both IS and the YPG.
 Enmity between Turkey and the YPG will continue to complicate operations against IS.